sratatata/tdd-geecon-2015-followup/readme.md

 *Use on your own risk.*

-If some fills offended please, drop me an message.
+If someone fills offended please, drop me an message.